 Welcome to our new parish priest Father Evangelist Ohaejesi.

 Father Evangelist joins us from his previous parish of St Joseph's in Wath Upon Dearne.

 Please pray for him as he begins his ministry in Cantley.

-Tim Harrington, Kathrine Sadler, Ian Prior, Tina George, Christine Adams, Lisa Thompson, Elsie Murphy, Sioned Harper, Len Jackson, Eugene Fox, Ken & Cathy Ward, Benjamin Bates, Alice Whitehouse, Deacon Derek Wynne & Ryan Chilvers, who are sick
+Lulu Blundell, Linda Smith, Bill Henderson, Christine Adams, Kathrine Sadler, Ian Prior, Tina George, Lisa Thompson, Elsie Murphy, Sioned Harper, Len Jackson, Eugene Fox, Cath Ward, Benjamin Bates, Alice Whitehouse, Deacon Derek and Suzanne Wynne & Ryan Chilvers, who are sick.

 Additional volunteers required to operate the laptop at the Sunday morning Mass.